Baseline Models#

 • twiga/models/baseline/drift_model.py - DRIFTModel / DRIFTConfig

-Twiga’s baseline domain provides four classical reference models that require no training data beyond shape information.
+Twiga’s baseline domain provides five reference models that require no training data beyond shape information.
 They serve as lower-bound benchmarks when evaluating learned models, as inputs to skill score calculations, and as lightweight forecast components for rapid prototyping.
 All baseline models share the same interface as ML and NN models and can be composed freely with TwigaForecaster.

 For the full model catalogue see the Model Catalog Overview.